hefani/Algorithm/String Algorithms/other String problems/README.md

 # Queries for Number of Palindromes.cpp

 Preprocesses all palindromic substrings in a string and efficiently answers multiple queries asking how many palindromes exist in a substring.
 Uses a 2D DP table to cache counts and a separate check table for identifying palindromes.

+Combines a palindrome validity table with a prefix-style DP table for fast range query resolution.
+This dual-table setup allows answering up to 10⁵ queries in optimal time after O(n²) preprocessing.

 Techniques Used:
 - Palindrome DP